-Museums+Tech 2017 will be held at the Imperial War Museum, London, on Friday 3 November 2017.
+Join us at Museums+Tech 2017 at the Imperial War Museum, London, on Friday 3 November 2017.

 Tickets for this year’s Museums+Tech conference are now on sale – book your tickets on the Eventbrite page.

-Standard tickets cost £150, but members get the reduced delegate fee of £120.
+Standard tickets cost £150, but MCG members can attend for just £120.
 Plus, we are able to offer a limited number of early bird tickets for members at only £95 until 3rd September 2017 – so book now to get the best rate!!
 Not a member?
 Join now!
-It’s free!
+It’s free, and it shows that you’re committed to learning with the museum technology sector.

 This year’s conference brings together an eclectic and provocative group of speakers who will share practical lessons from their own experience and pose challenges to existing practice across the sector.
 You will come away from this year’s event both inspired and challenged, with a list of ideas to try in your own organisation.